-I believe we can take clues from what’s happened in China and elsewhere around the world as some impacted countries have experienced mandated quarantines, restricted movement, and disruptions of supply chains.
+I believe we can take clues from what’s happened in China, Italy, and elsewhere around the world as some impacted countries have experienced mandated quarantines, restricted movement, and disruptions of supply chains.

 If an actual pandemic breaks out, expect the following to happen quickly:

 - Travel within and especially between countries will be restricted if not completely banned.

 We’ve seen this in the 1019-nCoV outbreak where flights into and out of China have been banned.